BST5253/BST5253/README.md

 ## 💻 Full Stack Developer | Frontend Specialist

-Final year **Computer Science Engineering** student with professional experience in frontend development.
+A **Computer Science Engineering** passout with experience in frontend development.
 Currently working as a **Frontend Developer** at **WRTeam Pvt.
 Ltd**, where I build responsive and intuitive user interfaces that deliver exceptional user experiences.

 ## 🚀 Tech Stack